 Have you ever wondered why we even need a cordless miter saw?
 If so you are not alone People ask me about it all the time.
 I feel they are very important to have for many different situations.
-On many job sites there is limited or no power.
+On some job sites there is limited or no power.
 I have worked alongside many trades over the years.
 Let me tell you , it isn’t very fun sharing one or two circuits with different crews.
 Popping breakers is no fun for anyone.
 It can ruin a cut or and expensive piece of material.
 On some building projects only an electrician is allowed to reset a breaker after checking the circuit and determining that it is safe.
 Down time is no fun when you are trying to get a job done and stay on schedule.
 Cordless tools prevent all of those problems.
 If you have enough batteries you can work all day without touching a charger.
 Even a large tool like a miter saw can benefit from being cordless.
 The time saved by leaving the cords in the truck can be significant over time.

 When I first heard news of the Fuel miter saw from NPS15 (Milwaukee tools New Product Symposium) I was really hopeful that it would finally be the real cordless miter saw I had been waiting for so long.
 At NPS16 we were able to finally use it and share pictures and video.
-I was impressed with it from the first cut.
-It sliced 4×4’s and 2×12’s faster than I ever thought an 18v Saw could.
+I was perplexed with it from the first cut.
+It sliced 4×4’s and 2×12’s pretty well but it had a hard time producing a good bevel cut.